Khan/genqlient/README.md

 ### Tests

-`go test ./...` tests code generation.
-(This is run by GitHub Actions.)
+To run tests and lint, `make check`.
+(GitHub Actions also runs them.)
 Most of the tests are snapshot-based; see `generate/generate_test.go`.
 If `GITHUB_TOKEN` is available in the environment, it also checks that the example returns the expected output when run against the real API.
 This is configured automatically in GitHub Actions, but you can also use a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with no scopes.

 ### Design